Go to content

 JA PreventNCD: “European version of the Determinants of Health Rainbow”

-Creating a JA PreventNCD (European) version of the “Rainbow model” (a revised Dahlgren and Whitehead model) may help all partners see the overall picture of health determinants and NCD prevention efforts in a European context and to understand how it relates to the main objectives of JA PreventNCD.
+Creating a JA PreventNCD European version of the “Rainbow model” — a revised Dahlgren and Whitehead model — may help partners see the overall picture of health determinants and NCD prevention efforts in a European context, and understand how it relates to the main objectives of JA PreventNCD.

 13:30–15:00 Parallel sessions